CommunityDragon/awesome-league/README.md

 * [ARAM Zone](https://aram.zone/) - ARAM-focused website that provides many detailed builds for each champion, tierlist and match history.

-* [ARAM Mayhem](https://arammayhem.com/) - ARAM augments, champion-augment combos, tier lists, and balance changes.
-Focused on helping players pick the best augments and builds during ARAM games.
+* [ARAM Mayhem](https://arammayhem.com/) - ARAM Mayhem focused website that provides detailed tierlist, augment champion combos and more.

 * [Blitz App](https://blitz.gg/) - All in one assistant that provides information about the team, imports runes, and item builds.